 Blood in the fecal portion of the droppings is usually from the cloaca or oviduct.
 Severe inflammation in the cloaca, ulcerations or tumors may be responsible.
 Blood may also be seen in female birds encountering difficulty passing eggs.
 In Amazon parrots and macaws, blood in the droppings could be due to cloacal papillomas, which are of viral origin.
 Other signs of this condition include straining to defecate and the presence of granulation tissue (appears almost like a strawberry) around the vent and in the cloaca.

 The urate portion (urine crystals) should be off white in color.
 If the urates are yellow or neon green it may serve to indicate hepatitis.
 The neon green urates may be suggestive of psittacosis.
 Blood in the urine or urates (to be distinguished from blood in the fecal portion) are indicative of a kidney disturbance or toxicity, particularly heavy metal poisoning such as lead.

 If you notice changes in the droppings, contact your veterinarian.
 It may not always be a disease condition.
 If it does warrant an examination it is a good idea to bring the bird in its regular, uncleaned cage so that the droppings can be evaluated.
 If this is not possible, then bring in cage papers with the abnormal droppings or take a photo.
 Early detection is the key.

-Peter S. Sakas, DVM, MS, is a board certified avian veterinarian.
+Peter S. Sakas, DVM, MS, is an avian veterinarian.
 For additional information, you can reach Dr. Sakas at the Niles Animal Hospital and Bird Medical Center, Niles, Ill., or (847) 647-9325.